Lukemtesta/python-binding/README.md

 ---

 ### Use with another project
-* Copy the swig-example level CMake script and bindings into your target project source directory.
+* Copy the swig-example level CMake script and bindings directory into your target project directory.
 * Edit the CMakeLists.txt script, line 5, and change the project name
-* Remove the external link to liba.lib, line 21
+* Change the external link to your project dependencies, liba.lib in line 21
-* Add the include directory to external header files, line 14
+* Add the include directory to external header files, line 12
 * Change the filename of the .i interface file to <project name>.i.
 * Change the C++ header files in swig-example.i to your target headers
+* Change the external include directory, third parameter of add_bindings_<language> CMake function calls in /bindings/swig/CMakeLists.txt
 * Run cmake with the BUILD_BINDINGS flag enabled
 * Build the generated IDE solution